postlund/pyatv/docs/development/examples.md

   - name: auto_connect.py
     description: Demonstrates the simple `auto_connect` helper.
   - name: connect_with_credentials.py
-    name: Restores credentials for a device before connecting.
+    description: Restores credentials for a device before connecting.
   - name: manual_connect.py
     description: Manual creation of a configuration used to connect to a device.
   - name: pairing.py